RESOURCES·BLOG·AI COMPLIANCE

 The AI Act is not a theoretical conversation anymore.

-Eight months into enforcement, the first fines have landed.
-The DPAs that were expected to move slowly moved less slowly than the vendors predicted.
-A handful of companies are now in the public record for non-compliance, and procurement teams across Europe are reading the list carefully before they sign the next AI contract.
+In August 2026, the high-risk provisions enforce — including the training-data provenance obligations that most teams have spent the last year not preparing for.
+The authorities that were expected to move slowly are unlikely to move as slowly as the vendors predicted.
+The first companies in the public record for non-compliance are coming, and procurement teams across Europe will read that list carefully before they sign the next AI contract.

-There are two kinds of companies reading that list.
-The ones who are compliant.
+There are two kinds of companies looking at that deadline.
+The ones who will be compliant by construction.
 And the ones who are pretending not to be worried.

 What compliance actually looks like